SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/https/overview.md

 - Send your events in a JSON array
 - Send your events as a structured JSON payload

 For each option, we will have to supply an intake key.
-The collector will return the events' identifiers in the Sekoia.io detection workflow, as a JSON payload.
+The collector endpoint of Sekoia.io will provide event identifiers within the Sekoia.io detection workflow in the form of a JSON payload.

-## Push our events to Sekoia.io as line-oriented records
+### Push our events to Sekoia.io as line-oriented records

 To forward events, you can use the `/plain` endpoint.